TUDelft-CS4110/2016-0x90/summary/README.md

 ##### Search-based Execution Time Testing
 The objective function is the execution time of the system as executed with some input.
 The search attempts to maximize (WCET) or minimize (BCET).
-Search-based techniques cannot guarantee the actual WCET or BCEt, but the best found result can be used to form an interval with the time obtained from static analysis within which the actual extreme execution time most probably lies.
+Search-based techniques cannot guarantee the actual WCET or BCET, but the best found result can be used to form an interval with the time obtained from static analysis within which the actual extreme execution time most probably lies.

 ##### Future Directions for Search-based Execution Time Testing
 It is important to look into using a combination of static analysis and search-based techniques.